 This adventure is now approaching lift-off.
 In these pages, you may journey with us, through published and unpublished works, photographs, reviews, and interviews.
 Here are our lives and the life of Lost Myths Ink LLC.
 At least for now ...

-In June of 2015 I joined Nikki Kirby on the development team for In the Land of Oz, a proposed reality show about the ongoing adventures of Oberon Zell Ravenheart and his inner circle.
+In June of 2015 I joined Nikki Kirby on the development team for The Wonderful World of Oz, a proposed reality show about the ongoing adventures of Oberon Zell Ravenheart and his inner circle.
 The series will be produced by Richard J. Dubin of Crosscut Films, and as of September Tom and I are seriously considering becomng the first Executive Producers for the series and providing the development money.
 We will know more after a trip to Santa Cruz, where the show will be filming.